-Mechanical Engineering Systems (MES)
+Mechanical Electrical Systems (MES)

 This course introduces students to foundational topics necessary for success in engineering and real-world problem solving.
 Through hands-on activities, students will become familiar with the basic mechanical and electrical components to be used in their future engineering designs and the manufacturing tools and technologies required to realize them.
 Students will be introduced to professionalism in engineering and develop a personal professional development plan.
 This course requires a field trip to a local business, and students will be required to provide or arrange for their own transportation.
 The course contains a required laboratory component.